toxicity1985/atoum-documentation/source/en/mode-loop.rst

 The developer can pops issues and replay error tests as many times as necessary simply by pressing ``Enter``.

-Once all failed tests pass successfully, atoum will automatically run all of the test suite to detect any regressions introduced by the corrections made by the developer.
+Once all failed tests pass successfully, atoum will automatically run all test suites to detect any potential regressions introduced by the corrections made by the developer.

 .. code-block:: shell